Marieta Severo: Children and grandchildren

 Severo was married from 1966 to 1999 to popular MPB singer Chico Buarque de Holanda.
 They have worked together in his plays Roda Viva and A Ópera do Malandro.
-The couple had three girls: Sílvia (born 28 March 1969) (actress in Rede Globo's minisseries Amazônia), Helena (born 22 December 1970) and Luísa Buarque de Hollanda (born 17 September 1975).
+The couple had three girls: Sílvia (born 28 March 1969) (actress in Rede Globo's miniseries Amazônia), Helena (born 22 December 1970) and Luísa Buarque de Hollanda (born 17 September 1975).
 They also have five grandchildren: Irene (Sílvia's daughter), Francisco Buarque de Freitas, Clara Buarque de Freitas and Cecília Buarque de Freitas (Helena's children) and Lia (Luísa's daughter).
 She is the mother-in-law of actor Chico Díaz and composer Carlinhos Brown.